-Property Inventory and Disposition Report: The Awarded Applicant shall submit a Property Inventory and Disposition Report by September 30, 2014.
-The report shall be a cumulative inventory of all single items purchased with Grant funds that are valued at \$5,000 or more with a useful life of greater than one year.
+Property Inventory and Disposition Report: The Awarded Applicant shall submit a Property Inventory and Disposition Report by September 30, 2015.
+The report shall be a cumulative inventory of all single items purchased with Grant funds that are valued according to federal cost policy (tangible property having an initial acquisition price of more than \$5,000 per unit and a useful life of more than one year) or by the applicant's local policy, whichever is more stringent.
 The list shall include all items in the Awarded Applicants possession and those discarded, sold, or transferred to another entity.
 Each entry on the inventory shall include: the identification number, description of the property; acquisition date; acquisition cost; location (if in the Awarded Applicant's possession); and disposition status and date (if not in the Awarded Applicant's possession).

-APPENDIX H REQUIRED AND PERMISSIBLE USES OF FUNDS
+REQUIRED AND PERMISSIBLE USES OF FUNDS